mohammad154/project-team04/README.md

  For run this project on your system after clone that

- First Download MySQL connector java to download this click [here](https://search.maven.org/artifact/mysql/mysql-connector-java/8.0.24/jar) then open intellij IDEA -->File-->Project Strcture-->libraries-->click on plus(+) then select jar file which you downloaded
+ First Download MySQL connector java

+ to download this click [here](https://search.maven.org/artifact/mysql/mysql-connector-java/8.0.24/jar)

+ 2.Open intellij IDEA
+ 3.Click on File
+ 4.Project Structor
+ 5.libraries
+ 6.Click on + point
+ 7.add MySQL  connector java.jar
+ 8.Click on OK